lavague-ai/LaVague/docs/docs/learn/evaluation.md

 #### Running the evaluator

-In this section, we will will use the Evaulator to compare our default `OpsmSplitRetriever` against our legacy `BM25HTMLRetriever`.
+In this section, we will will use the Evaluator to compare our default `OpsmSplitRetriever` against our legacy `BM25HTMLRetriever`.

 We will first need to get a Panda's Dataframe containing our dataset: